Richardaeld/Eldridge_Music/README.md

 + As a new user I would like a create an account.
     + I opened the home page of Eldridge Music Book Emporium.
 I clicked on the **profile** button on the top right corner of the page.
 A drop-down menu appeared below the **profile** button and I clicked, **Create Account**.
 I was taken to a page where I started the process of creating an account.
-+ As a new user I would like a confirmation email after registering.
++ As a new user I would like to receive a confirmation email after registering.
     + I opened the home page of Eldridge Music Book Emporium.
 I clicked on the **profile** button on the top right corner of the page.
 A drop-down menu appeared below the **profile** button and I clicked, **Create Account**.
 I was taken to a page where I started the process of creating an account.
     I checked my email account and found a confirmation email regarding my newly created account.